jglasspilon/UnrealFramework/README.md

 - Clear ownership of responsibility across layers
 - Designer and integrator-friendly extension points

 The systems below demonstrate how these principles were applied across content management, data ingestion, and UI binding.
+Expand a summary to explore the design challenge, technical approach, and measurable impact.

 ---